A Complete Guide to the Best Temperature Settings for Your Hot Tub

 Of course, the actual ideal hot tub temperature is the one you prefer.
 Everyone is different, so this is a guideline only of what we find most people prefer.
 What we’d suggest is use these temperatures as a starting point and go from there.
 You might find you like ultra-hot quick dips, or you might find that a lower temperature allows a longer sit.
 That’s the fun of owning a hot tub, is that you get to make it your own.

-What’s The Best Temperature to Set Your Hot Tub or Swim Spa When You Go on Vacation?
+What’s the Best Temperature to Set Your Hot Tub When You Go on Vacation?

 This one is tricky.
 There’s a lot of conflicting advice out there: turn it down or leave it alone.
 Here’s why: Your uncle who worked in electrical is right.
 It is harder to heat water than keep it at a constant temperature.
 So if you turn down the heat before you leave, you will save power, but when you come back, you’re going to have to turn it up again, and you’re going to use a whole bunch of power to do that.
 Chances are it’s going to be a wash.
 Do you turn down your hot water tank when you go on vacation?
 You likely don’t, and it’s for the same reason why there’s little point in touching the temperature of your hot tub.
 Now, if you’re gone for more than a month, that’s a different discussion.
 At that point, you should consider draining your hot tub or spa and shutting it down entirely.

-Should I Always Keep My Hot Tub or Swim Spa at the Same Temperature?
+Should I Always Keep My Hot Tub at the Same Temperature?

 There’s no point in having the ability to adjust the temperature if you can’t actually do it, right?
 But what you want to avoid if possible are big swings in temperature.
 Turning your hot tub down five degrees when not in use can make good sense.
 It doesn’t take too long or make the motor work too hard to move the temperature of your water five degrees.
 But swings like ten are a bit more tasking and anything over that is a needless burden on your system that is likely costing you more in power usage.